A complete guide to the new Beaconstac Eddystone dashboard

 Last year, around this time we told how you could upgrade from iBeacon to Eddystone and send proximity-based messages to visitors via the Google Chrome app.
 Today, with lots of feedback and new ideas from you, we’re refreshing our Eddystone dashboard and making it feel lighter, faster, and easier to use.

-So without further ado, let’s dig in and have a look around about what’s new in the dashboard.
+So without further ado, let’s dig in and have a look around at what’s new on the dashboard.

-1. Unified view of campaign performance, beacon behaviour and more
+1. A unified view of campaign performance, beacon behaviour and more

 Every time you visit the dashboard, you are informed about –

 - Number of beacons in each state – active and inactive,